 Phone: (517) 335-8666 for any questions.

 The Michigan State Police Criminal Justice Information Center has public records, including felonies and misdemeanors, available for Michigan background checks.
 Supressed or sealed records as well as tribal files and warrants aren’t available.

-Free employment screening access, using the Internet Criminal History Access Tool (ICHAT), may be available to non-profit charities with the necessary identification.
+Free resident access, using the Internet Criminal History Access Tool (ICHAT), may be available to non-profit charities with the necessary identification.
 The ICHAT search tool is available to anyone for $10 per search.
 Volunteers who work with children or seniors, as well as other names searched in ICHAT, should be checked with their full name, sex, race and date of birth (DOB).

 Other information, if available, that is helpful on Michigan background checks is any alias and/or maiden name.
 The public criminal records in the Michigan State Police database don’t include federal information, but only details about events occuring in the state.
 To access the information as a non-profit charity, you must be issued a code which may be obtained by fax at (517) 241-0866.
 The estimated number of Michigan background check criminal searches you’re likely to need per year should accompany your request.
 Your charity’s name and a 501C3 government letter confirming its non-profit status must also be presented.

 Lansing, MI 48909-0634